MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_10_implement_performance_profiling.md

     Open **ProductCatalog.cs** and select the **GetProductById** method.
 Use the following prompt in Chat:

     ```text
     Optimize this GetProductById method to improve performance.
 Consider using a dictionary lookup instead of linear search and implement proper caching mechanisms.
+Retain any existing artificial/simulated delays for "before and after" performance comparisons.
     ```

     Review GitHub Copilot's suggested improvements and implement the changes.
 The optimized version should include: